BlessingAyewa/movielens-web-scraping/README.md

     ```

 2.  **Run the Scraper:**
-    Execute the main Python script.
+    Execute the `scraper_zyte` Python script.
 The script will:
     *   Iterate through the list of movies.
     *   Use the `requests` library with the Zyte API to fetch the required web pages.
     *   Use `BeautifulSoup` to parse the HTML and extract the enrichment data (poster, budget, revenue, original language).